Suffolk County Football Association

-The Suffolk County Football Association is the governing body for football in the county of Suffolk, England.
+The Suffolk Football Association is the governing body for football in the county of Suffolk, England.

 Football in Suffolk before formation

 Before the formation of the Suffolk County football Association, the county lacked both a football and a rugby association.
 However, this is not to say that before 1885 there was no desire for one, for an unsuccessful call for an Eastern Counties Football Association was projected from the Essex Standard in 1881.

 Furthermore, on 3 November 1883, a columnist of the Ipswich Journal announced that "An Eastern Counties Football Association is an institution so much needed that if volumes were to be written nothing more conclusive could be said in its favour than it would give a locus standi to the game, which would cause it to be followed with far more vigour than at present."